microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-studio/README.md

 ## Demo Operation

-* Setup the hardware as shown in Hardware connections diagram in Fig 7 of the hardware setup section in Fig 5.
+* Setup the hardware as shown in hardware setup section in Fig 5.
 * After the curiosity nano board is powered up, load the application firmware to AVR128DA48 microcontroller.
 * Set the desired AC input voltage and frequency from the AC source and check the data displayed on terminal window.
 * Some test data is shown in the below figures.
 For example : Set the AC input voltage to 50V and frequency to 50Hz and observe the measured RMS voltage displayed on terminal window as shown in Fig 8.